Siege of Breda (1624): Spanish Army

 Conflicting and incomplete data does not allow for an accurate calculation of the size of the Spanish army.
 On 30 September the number was probably around 40,000 soldiers and on about 2 May 1625, approximately 80,000 soldiers.
 25,000 were encamped along the supply corridor, another 25,000 men were used for the containment of the city, and 30,000 served as general reserves.

-According to the text on the map by Blaeu, “[This was] so large an army, as had not been seen in the Netherlands in living memory.”
+According to the text on the map by Blaeu, "[This was] so large an army, as had not been seen in the Netherlands in living memory."

 The composition of the Spanish army was diverse, as shown in the table above.
 The army consisted primarily of infantry, with a small number of riders.
 Members of the infantry were equipped with either a rapier and a 5 m pike, or a rapier with a musket; members of the cavalry were equipped with either a lances and two pistols, or a musket and two pistols.

-The infantry was mainly used for the lines to raise and to guard and defend against an army and State terror against sorties from the city.
+The infantry was mainly used for the lines to guard against a relief army and against sorties from the city.
 In the supply corridor, the foot soldiers deployed to protect the convoys.
 The cavalry was more mobile than the infantry and was therefore mainly used to inspect the area and to protect convoys.

 The cannons could fire 10 shots per hour and were operated by gunners.
 The exact number of the Spanish guns is not precisely known, but there were certainly more than 30.
 Sappers engaged in building bridges, maintaining roads, and other activities.

-The commander of the Spanish army was Ambrogio Spinola, 1st Marquis of the Balbases, a known military strategist from Italy.
+The commander of the Spanish army was Ambrogio Spinola, 1st Marquis of the Balbases, a renowned military strategist from Italy.
 His deputies were the regimental commanders Hendrik, count van den Bergh, who was also commander of the supply corridor, and John VIII, Count of Nassau-Siegen.
-Spinola was the commander of the reserve forces until 31 October when he was succeeded by Carlos Coloma.
+Spinola was the commander of the reserve forces until 31 October when he transferred them to the command of Carlos Coloma.

 Because of the vastness of Breda, Spinola had his troops divided into four compartments.
 The four subjects with commanders were: